 4. Make sure to follow TSA rules.

 Make sure to check the TSA website for prohibited items.
-Items like knives nail files and knitting needles are not allowed in carry-on luggage.
-Corkscrews are also not allowed, ask my husband about that.
+Items like knives, nail files, and knitting needles are not allowed in carry-on luggage.
+Corkscrews are also not allowed; don’t ask me how I know.

 5. Know the weight of your bags

-The weight limit on checked bags is 50 pounds.
+The weight limit on checked bags is usually about 50 pounds.
 Try weighing yourself with and without the bag to figure out the weight of your luggage.
+Better yet, pack light and avoid the checked bags!
+Check out my YouTube video about packing with just a carry-on.

 You might also enjoy how to fight jet lag in Hawaii.